SynthstromAudible/DelugeFirmware/docs/community_features.md

 - As the UI and implementation is still experimental, a community setting has to be activated to access the `CHORD LIBRARY` keyboard.
 See the [Community Features Menu](#5-community-features-menu-aka-runtime-settings) for more information.

+#### 4.4.1.8 - Display Piano Keyboard Layout

+- ([#2983]) Provides a classic piano keyboard layout for Deluge.
+- One screen displays 5 octaves with different colors.
+But you can scroll this keyboard vertically to increase octaves to the highest or decrease to the lowest.
+You can also shift the keyboard to start on a different note than C. This is done by using the horizontal scroll.
+- If the Scale mode is enabled, all the notes in this scale will be displayed brighter than the notes outside the scale.
+Of course, you can change the scale, and the keys will change accordingly.
+The same thing with the root note (the brightest one).
+- The same notes you play are highlighted in other octaves as well.
+- This keyboard highlights incoming MIDI notes.
+- You can set this keyboard by default in `MENU -> DEFAULTS -> UI -> KEYBOARD -> LAYOUT -> PIAN`

 #### 4.4.2 - Scales

 - ([#991]) Added new scales for instrument clips.